Honu Byron: Overview

 Is the Honu Byron worth the price?

 Yes.
 The Honu Byron is a performance all-around iSUP geared toward intermediate paddlers and beginners who want a board that will grow with them in skill.
-Because it does not include a paddle, the overall price for a complete kit does go up, however the Honu Evolution paddles are excellently made and also well worth their price.
+Because it does not include a pump or paddle, the overall price for a complete kit does go up, however the Honu Evolution and Element paddles are excellently made and also well worth their price.

 Is the Honu Byron compatible with a kayak seat?